Empowering a more effective, proactive government with data

 TLM: Why is data – like the data available from SafeGraph – important in emergency and disaster response scenarios?
 Why should those directing and organizing emergency and disaster response add data to their toolbox?

 It’s a very powerful addition to other sources of data used in emergency and disaster response activities – such as drone data and satellite imagery.
-From a search and rescue standpoint, our foot traffic and points of interest data is the missing ingredient that makes their other data more useable.
+From a search and rescue standpoint, our data is the missing ingredient that makes their other data more useable.
 It helps agents understand where things are happening, and when they’re happening.

 An incredible example of this is something that we’ve been doing with FEMA.
 For FEMA, we looked at grocery stores – which are fantastic places to organize a disaster response.
 Most grocery stores have generators.
 They already have food.
 And they have large parking lots that can be used as staging areas.